 While no specific interactions (positive or negative) between the herb ephedra and conventional medications have been reported, the active ingredients of ephedra, ephedrine, and pseudoephedrine have been associated with several serious drug interactions.
 We may assume, for safety's sake, that drugs that interact with ephedra's active ingredients may also interact with the herb ephedra.
 Medications for which there are well documented interactions with ephedra's active ingredients include, but are not limited to:

 - Caffeine and guarana (a caffeine containing herb)

 Blumenthal M, Goldberg A, Brinckmann J. Herbal Medicine: Expanded Commission E Monographs.
-Boston: Integrative Medicine Communications; 2000:111-117.
+Boston, MA: Integrative Medicine Communications; 2000:111-7.